Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Spin-basis transformation

 Here we have used $\langle \vec{S}_{\mathrm{c}} \vert \alpha \alpha' \rangle = (-1)^{S_{\mathrm{c}} + 1} \langle \vec{S}_{\mathrm{c}} \vert \alpha' \alpha \rangle$ and similarly for $\langle \vec{S}_{\mathrm{v}} \vert \beta \beta' \rangle$, which follows from the general property $\langle J M \vert j_{1} m_{1} j_{2} m_{2} \rangle = (-1)^{J - j_{1} - j_{2}} \langle J M \vert j_{2} m_{2} j_{1} m_{1} \rangle$ of the Clebsch-Gordan coefficients when $j_{1} = j_{2}$ is a half integer.

 Now we turn our attention to the interaction terms of the previous appendix.
 We will do the calculation for $\mathcal{U}^{\mathrm{c}}$, with the rest of the terms following in a similar fashion.
 As in the main text, we assume separability of the spin and orbital parts of the exciton wave function via Eq.\ \eqref{eq: exciton wavefunction spin seperation}.
-For the calculation below it is now convenient to assume that the exciton spin is written in the basis of the individual particles, which is possible due to the spin-degeneracy of the system under consideration.
+For the calculation below it is now convenient to assume that the exciton spin is written in the basis of the individual particles, which is possible because of the spin degeneracy of the system under consideration.
 Then we simply have $\XWF{\alpha}{\beta}{\alpha_{X} \beta_{X}}{}(\XRM) = \delta_{\alpha \alpha_{X}} \delta_{\beta \beta_{X}} \XWF{}{}{}{}(\XRM)$ and the spin sums in Eq.\ \eqref{eqappx: conduction exchange term} become trivial, giving

 Here, $\mathcal{U}^{\mathrm{c}}(\BXTM, \BXRM, \BXRM')$ is the electron-exchange interaction term after separating the spin-dependent part, which is now common for all spin states.
-We now write the interaction term in the pairwise-coupled basis (omitting the momentum-dependence for compactness) as
+We now write the interaction term in the pairwise-coupled basis (omitting the momentum dependence for compactness) as

 where again we have made use of the aforementioned property of the Clebsch-Gordan coefficients.
 This shows that the electron-exchange term of the interaction is fully diagonal in this particular coupled basis and how the spin-dependent prefactor found in the main text appears.
-A similar calculation for the other terms yields Eq.\ \eqref{eq: exciton--exciton interaction spin-basis}.
-Furthermore, one can show that in this basis
+A similar calculation for the other terms yields the combination that appears in Eq.\ \eqref{eq: exciton--exciton interaction spin-basis}.
+Furthermore, as the spin-degenerate exciton states have the same spatial wave function, we have